Silas is a safety inspector developing mitigation strategies for several industries. Obtained a master of science in safety and MBA

 Radon Exposure: Danger Lurks in Our Home

-A wealth of data and evidence has determined that radon gas develops into lung cancer.
+A vast wealth of data and evidence has determined that radon gas develops into lung cancer.
 It remains less debatable that radon presents a concern to occupants within a household and those that occupy a building.

 Marty (2020) mentions that radon is a radioactive noble gas that occurs naturally in the ground, while uranium goes through a decay process.
 Since the decay process happens in the earth, radon found in rock and soil can escape, allowing individuals to inhale the dangerous gas.
 When radon escapes to the outdoors, it dilutes rapidly and does not cause human health problems.
 However, indoor radon concentrations become a much bigger problem when an individual inhales radon in a more massive dose over time.
 Inhaling the carcinogen deposits the radioactive particles in the airway lung lining and creates problems.

 Radon creates problems for those exposed to a high dose of radioactive gas.
 According to Stanley et al. (2019), the particles cause damage and alter cellular deoxyribonucleic acid or DNA—a reasonably robust change to DNA results from the odorless, invisible hazard.
 Repeated exposure causes DNA alterations and allows cancer to develop in the lungs.
 The change in cells presents an irreversible alteration that drives cancer formation.
-Therefore, radon exposure creates a hazardous household condition that requires attention.
+Therefore, radon exposure creates a hazardous household waste condition that requires attention.

 Over the past five years, the real estate market, state, and local government have established protocols to identify, test, and determine radon levels in homes pending a sale.
 Radon creates an occupational toxicant that requires detection to reduce the exposure level.
 People who occupy buildings and homeowners exposed to radon create questions about the population's health and wellbeing.
 Therefore, attention remains on lowering radon exposure risk to protect a person from harm created by long-term exposure.